 Unit - See Addressable Unit.

-Unpadded length - This is the length of the content of an item of the infoset, prior to any filling or padding which might be introduced due to dfdl:lengthKind "prefixed" or dfdl:lengthKind "explicit".
-It is equal to or smaller than the target length.
+Unpadded length - This is the length of the content of an item of the infoset, prior to any filling or padding which might be introduced due to a specified length.
+It is equal to or smaller than the specified length.

 Validity - A DFDL Infoset is said to be valid with respect to a DFDL schema if each Infoset item is valid with respect to its corresponding DFDL schema component.
 Validity is about the Infoset and the values it holds.
 It is independent of the data representation when parsing or unparsing.
 See Section 2.4 Validation Errors, for a list of the specific value checks that are performed when validating a DFDL Infoset against a DFDL schema.